From Caligari to Hitler

-From Caligari to Hitler: A Psychological History of the German Film is a book by film critic and writer Siegfried Kracauer, published in 1947.
+From Caligari to Hitler: A Psychological History of the German Film is a book by film theorist and writer Siegfried Kracauer, published in 1947.

 Background

 This work of film theory is one of the first major studies of German film between World War I and World War II and is best known for proposing a link between the apolitical and escapist orientation of Weimar-era cinema and later German totalitarianism.
 Kracauer—known as an important film critic in Germany from the 1920s onward—moved from exile in France to the United States in 1941.
 Once settled in New York City, he received support from the Rockefeller and Solomon R. Guggenheim foundations to conduct research on Nazi film.
-His first publication from these investigations, Propaganda and the Nazi War Film (1942), examines visual themes in Nazi propaganda films as tools of psychologal influence.
+His first publication from these investigations, Propaganda and the Nazi War Film (1942), examines visual themes in Nazi propaganda films as tools of psychological influence.
 The second work Kracauer published from his research is From Caligari to Hitler in 1947.